renovatebot/renovate/docs/usage/self-hosting.md

 $ npm install -g renovate
 ```

-Starting from version 20, Renovate does not embed `npm`, `pnpm` and `yarn` anymore.
+Renovate does not embed `npm`, `pnpm` and `yarn` as its own dependencies.
-If you want to use these package managers to update your lockfiles, you must install them globally.
+If you want to use these package managers to update your lockfiles, you must ensure that the correct versions are already installed globally.

 ```sh
 $ npm install -g yarn pnpm